-Any probate mediation panel member may resign at any time by communicating in writing with the ADR Administrator, with the understanding that all cases referred to the mediator will be completed and all forms and program-related materials will be submitted to the Court.
+Any civil mediation panel member may resign at any time by communicating in writing with the ADR Administrator, with the understanding that all cases referred to the mediator will be completed and all forms and program-related materials will be submitted to the Court.

-18. Removal.
+19. Removal

 - a.
-It is a goal of the Court to encourage excellence in mediation practice by setting guidelines that promote honesty, impartiality, and integrity in mediation.
+It is a goal of the Court to encourage excellence in mediation practice by setting guidelines, policies and procedures that promote honesty, impartiality and integrity in mediation.
 The California Rules of Court outline the Court's expectation that mediators will conduct themselves in accordance with the highest ethical standards.
-Mediators on the probate mediation panel will be expected to comply with all requirements outlined by the Guidelines, and the California Rules of Court. - b.
-Mediators serve at the pleasure of the Court and may be removed from the probate mediation panel at any time at the sole discretion of the Court without cause.

-- c.
-The Court may use informal or formal means to deal with complaints and/or issues relating to panelist and maintaining excellence in the practice of mediation under the Probate Mediation Program.
+Mediators on the civil mediation panel will be expected to comply with all requirements outlined by the Guidelines, Policies and Procedures, and the Rules of Court. - b.
+Mediators serve at the pleasure of the Court and may be removed from the civil mediation panel at any time at the sole discretion of the Court without cause. - c.
+The Court may use informal or formal means to deal with complaints and/or issues relating to panelist and maintaining excellence in the practice of mediation under the civil mediation program.
 If a complaint against a mediator is made, the Court will determine whether the mediator will be removed from the active list pending investigation of the complaint.

-Please refer to Orange County Superior Court's local rules concerning disciplinary/grievance proceedings. - d.
-In the event a mediator does not comply with the provisions of these guidelines in order to maintain panel status, the Court may remove the mediator for noncompliance.
-Once removed, the mediator will be required to submit a new application when the Court is accepting such applications and must be approved by the judges assigned to the Probate and Mental Health Panel in order to again be placed on the Probate Mediation Panel.
+Drait Civil Mediation Phot Program Guidennes d.
+In the event a mediator does not comply with the provisions of these Guidelines in order to maintain panel status, the Court may remove the mediator for noncompliance.
+Once removed, the mediator will be required to submit a new application when the Court is accepting such applications, and must be approved by the ADR Committee in order to again be placed on the Civil Mediation Panel.